NixOS/nixpkgs/doc/build-helpers/images/dockertools.section.md

 `streamLayeredImage` allows scripts to be run when creating the additional layer with symlinks, allowing custom behaviour to affect the final results of the image (see the documentation of the `extraCommands` and `fakeRootCommands` attributes).

 The resulting repository tarball will list a single image as specified by the `name` and `tag` attributes.
-By default, that image will use a static creation date (see documentation for the `created` attribute).
+By default, that image will use a static creation date (see documentation for the `created` and `mtime` attributes).
 This allows the function to produce reproducible images.

 ### Inputs {#ssec-pkgs-dockerTools-streamLayeredImage-inputs}